maya-malaviya/maya-malaviya.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Cognitive Science, University of California, Berkeley
+* B.S. in Cognitive Science, University of California, Berkeley (2017-2021)
-* Ph.D Candidate in Computer Science, Stevens Institute of Technology
+* Ph.D Student in Computer Science, Stevens Institute of Technology (2023-2024)
+* Ph.D Student in Psychology, New York University (2024-)

 Work experience
 ======